 The Agriculture, Food, and Hospitality occupational cluster is primarily comprised of occupations involved in providing food production, food service and accommodations related activities as well as occupations providing customer service, recreation, and entertainment related activities.

-Culinary Schools Connection provides information on the many types of culinary arts careers and features a blog that covers a range of topics centered on that field.
+Culinary Careers provides information on the many types of culinary arts careers.

 Construction & Clean Energy Technology

 The Construction and Clean Energy occupational cluster is primarily comprised of occupations involved in the construction and design of buildings.
 Also included in this group are specialty trade contractors (e.g. Electricians, Painters, Carpet Installers, etc.), Cabinetmakers, Construction and Building Inspectors, Cost Estimators, and Welders.
 Many of the occupations in this occupational cluster are also directly related to clean energy technology.

 HBI Homes provides information about careers in the home building construction industry and tools to help develop a training pathway.